autodistill/autodistill-owl-vit/README.md

   </p>
 </div>

-# Autodistill Grounded SAM Module
+# Autodistill OWL-ViT Module

-This repository contains the code supporting the Grounded SAM base model for use with [Autodistill](https://github.com/autodistill/autodistill).
+This repository contains the code supporting the OWL-ViT base model for use with [Autodistill](https://github.com/autodistill/autodistill).

-Grounded SAM uses the [Segment Anything Model](https://github.com/facebookresearch/segment-anything) to identify objects in an image and assign labels to each image.
+[OWL-ViT](https://huggingface.co/google/owlvit-base-patch32) is a transformer-based object detection model developed by Google Research.

 Read the full [Autodistill documentation](https://autodistill.github.io/autodistill/).